 After completing this class, students should be able to:

-- Demonstrate an understanding of the importance of Orthodoxy in Russian life
+- Evaluate the importance of pivotal figures in Russian history.

 - Evaluate the significance of Russian imperialism, the 1917 Revolution, Soviet foreign policy, and the fall of the Soviet Union.

 - Identify and assess the causes and consequences of the major economic, social, political, and cultural developments in Russian and Eastern European history.